AdsCryptoz22/EasyBuildSystem/README.md

 Easy Build System is a modular building system, it is possible to add your own modular elements or to use the available templates.
 It supports first-person, third-person actions, as well as simple top-down actions.

-Requires only a Main Camera as well as a [Build Manager](https://www.adsstudio12.net/) to work, it is very well out of box.
+Requires only a Main Camera as well as a [Build Manager](https://www.adsstudio12.net/) to work, it is very well out of the box.

 It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time, it will allow to use the system with the defaults settings.